 “Typically, we would have to reduce the amount of projects district-wide,” she said.
 “With the short funding in Zone 3 and Zone 6, we know we can’t afford them in the budgets.”

-This year, there is a special projects – the replacement of the artificial turf at Bartholomew Sports Park – which would require funding from all the zones.
-Since BZ3 is having to make budget cuts this year, it may have to take out a loan to pay its share of that project’s cost.
+This year, there is a special project – the replacement of the artificial turf at Bartholomew Sports Park – which would require funding from all the zones.
+Since BZ3 is having to make budget cuts this year, it may have to take out a loan to pay its share of that project’s co

 “It could take a loan from another benefit zone,” Manges said.
 “There is special financing for government agencies.”